acronis/go-authkit/examples/token-introspection/README.md

 By default, the introspection endpoint is obtained from the OpenID Connect Discovery response.
 The library will use the endpoint specified in the `introspection_endpoint` field in the <issuer_url>/.well-known/openid-configuration response body.
 But it can be configured statically as well.
 It could be useful in multiple cases:
-- When the introspection endpoint is not supported by the IDP.
+- Introspection endpoint is not exposed externally (e.g., it's available only in the internal network), and the OpenID Connect Discovery response doesn't contain the `introspection_endpoint` field.
-- Not JWT token is used for authentication (e.g., opaque token).
+- Not JWT token is used for authentication (e.g., token is opaque).
-- When we want to have a single point of introspection for all tokens.
+- We want to have a single point of introspection for all tokens.
-- When performance is critical, and we want to use persistent gRPC connection.
+- Performance is critical, and we want to use persistent gRPC connection (see more details below).

 To configure the static introspection endpoint, add the following configuration to the `config.yaml` file: